monandszy/42Warsaw/README.md

 # 42Warsaw Core C Projects

 ## Description
 This repository contains projects I made from the C Common Core at 42Warsaw.
-I started the curriculum at 22.09.2025, currently ongoing.
+I started the curriculum at 22.09.2025, end at 07.12.2025

 ### Libft
 This project was about reimplementing core C functions, and writing other utilities.
 The scope contained pointer manipulations, string comparison and searching, data type conversion, file operations, and linked lists.
 It served as a base for future projects.
 Many things can go wrong when null is the input to your function.